-To be the missional people of God means to be caught up in God's mission of renewal and re-creation.
-God's mission is the context for everything that follows as we consider the ministry of chaplaincy in the twenty-first century.
-This first session explores God's mission and our part in it as recipients and collaborators.
+To be the missional people of God means that we are caught up in God's mission of renewal and re-creation.
+God's mission is the context for everything that follows as we consider the ministry of chaplaincy in the twenty first century.
+Session one explores God's mission and our part in it as recipients and collaborators.